pringyy/OGRE/INSTALLATIONGUIDE.md

 ```
 *If the wrong version is displayed, try uninstalling python and reinstalling it again via the link.*

-**Step 2.3**: Once you have completed the setup above, navigate to the 'cs17-main' folder on your terminal and run the following command:
+**Step 2.3 *(Linux and Mac OS)***: Once you have completed the setup above, navigate to the 'cs17-main' folder on your terminal and run the following command:

 ```
 pip install -r requirements